HEPData/hepdata_lib/docs/contributing.rst

 Using bumpversion
 -----------------------------

 bumpversion_ allows to update the library version consistently over all files.
-Please do not change the version manually, but use the following steps instead after a pull request has been merged into the ``master`` branch.
+Please do not change the version manually, but use the following steps instead after a pull request has been merged into the ``main`` branch.
 Depending on the amount of changes, choose accordingly from:

 - ``patch`` = ``+0.0.1``
 - ``minor`` = ``+0.1.0``